• Skip to primary navigation

 • Onion – 1 large onion, diced.

-• Celery – 3 ribs of celery, diced.
+• Celery – 3-4 ribs of celery, diced.

-• Salt & Pepper - ¼ teaspoon each, more or less to taste.
+• Salt & Pepper - ¼ teaspoon each, more or less, to taste.

-• Oregano - 1 ½ teaspoons of oregano or herbes de provence.
+• Oregano - 1½ teaspoons of oregano or herbes de provence.

-• Bay Leaves – 3 leaves.
+• Bay Leaves – 3 whole leaves.

-• Split Green Peas - 2 ½ cups dry split peas.
+• Split Green Peas - 2½ cups dry split peas.

-• Smoked Ham Hocks – 2 smoked ham hocks, or use diced leftover ham with ham bone.
+• Smoked Ham Hocks – 2 smoked ham hocks, or use diced leftover ham with the ham bone.

-• Chicken Broth – 6 cups.
+• Chicken Broth – 6 cups of chicken broth.

 • Water – 2 cups (up to 4 cups, depending on desired consistency).

-*Be sure to see the recipe card below for ingredients, amounts & instructions!*
+Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!

 🔪 How To Make Split Pea Soup

 2. Season.
-Add ¼ teaspoon of both salt & pepper to the veggies, then add 1 ½ teaspoons of dried oregano, 3 bay leaves, and 1 tablespoon of minced garlic.
+Add ¼ teaspoon (1.5 grams) of both salt & pepper to the veggies, then add 1½ teaspoons (3 grams) of dried oregano, 3 bay leaves (0.3 grams), and 1 tablespoon (8 grams) of minced garlic.
 Saute for 60 more seconds.

 3. Add remaining ingredients.
-Add 2 ½ cups of split peas to the pot, followed by the ham hocks, 6 cups of chicken broth, and 2 cups of water.
+Add 2½ cups (493 grams) of split peas to the pot, followed by the ham hocks (340 grams), 6 cups (1420 milliliters) of chicken broth, and 2 cups (473 milliliters) of water.

 4. Simmer.
 Bring the contents of the pot to a boil, then reduce the heat and allow it to simmer for 45 minutes or until the peas are tender and fully cooked (stirring occasionally). *If your soup becomes too thick at any point, add a bit more water until desired consistency is reached.